 - The ancestors of humans in the Diablo series are half-angel half-demon hybrids called the Nephalem.
 In Diablo III, it turns out your character is the first of the new Nephalem.

-- Sicily from Disgaea D2: A Brighter Darkness is a demon-angel despite the fact that her brother Laharl is a Demon-Human.
+- Sicily from Disgaea D2: A Brighter Darkness is a demon-angel despite the fact that her brother Laharl being a Demon-Human.
 This is due to their human mother, who was pregnant with Sicily at the time of her Heroic Sacrifice, refusing the chance to become an angel and gave it to Sicily instead.

 - DmC: Devil May Cry turns Vergil and Dante from Half-Human Hybrids into half-angel, half-demon Nephilim.
 They are both hunted down by Mundus' demon army partly for their father betraying him and because Nephilim can kill demons.